BornInBlood

 Bands could post news, people could write reviews and organise gigs and what have you, it was a pretty good package and it really helped me cut my teeth into learning about how database driven websites work.

-One day I took down the site functionality and just left the forum, I should have known then that it probably wouldn't have lasted but I persisted and every so often would run a competition for bands or people to try and breath some life into the project, but I never really followed it up with anything.
+One day I took down the site functionality and just left the forum, I should have known then that it wouldn’t have lasted but I persisted and every so often would run a competition for bands or people to try and breath some life into the project, but I never really followed it up with anything.

-• Build on momentum, as soon as something stops it is so hard to get going.
+• Build on momentum, as soon as something stops it is so hard to get going

-• Don't be afraid to kill something as soon as you start having doubts.
+• Don’t be afraid to kill something as soon as you start having doubts

-• If something is making you feel bad, fix it.
+• If something is making you feel bad, fix it

 I have killed loads of sites in my time, including ones that were making me a good living and I never really felt that bad about it, but killing your first site is not a nice feeling, I am going to console myself by listening to some great music;